hephil/convex_caustics/Readme.md

 2. Optimise the shape of a convex Polytope to match the target normal distribution using [4].
 3. Transform the convex Polytope from a half-space representation (H-description) into a vertex representation (V-description) and output the geometry to a file.

+### Limitations

+The method makes some simplifying assumptions and approximations.
+Among others:
+- The light source is assumed to be directional.
+This leads to each pixel of the image appearing as a dot in the projected image, rather than filling out the image when the lens is lit by a small light source like a phone flash.
+- A simplified refraction calculation is used to compute the surface distribution that determines the shape.
+This leads to some warping of the final image.
+- Fresnel reflectivity and 2nd order light interactions are ignored.
+This leads to some minor stray lights.

 ## Build Instructions

 Requirements: